Nickel

 Economic and exploitable nickel formations are Manisa-Çaldağ, Manisa-Gördes and Eskişehir-Mihalıççık-Yunus Emre mines.
 Since the ores in other regions are of low grade, their operation is currently not economical.
 Private sector initiatives, which started with the rapid rise in nickel prices in the 2000s, have brought momentum to nickel mining.

-Figure 3: Nickel production in Türkiye for the last 10 years
+Figure 3: Nickel production in Türkiye for the last 10 years (MAPEG,2023)

 January-December 2019 average nickel price remained below US$15,000/ton and fell back to US$10,000/ton in 2020.
-Parallel to the rise in commodity prices after the Covid-19 outbreak, it increased in 2021 and 2022 and exceeded US$ 25,000/ton levels.
-(London Metal Exchange, 2020); (Metalbulletin, 2020).
+Parallel to the rise in commodity prices after the Covid-19 outbreak, it increased in 2021-2023 and exceeded US$ 25,000/ton levels (London Metal Exchange,2023).

 Figure 4: Nickel price history